eosnetworkfoundation/grant-framework/applications/fundle.md

 __________________________________________________________________________________________________________________________________________________________

 - Are there any other projects similar to yours in the EOSIO ecosystem?
-  To the best of our knowledge there are no similar projects in the Antelope or related ecosystems.
+  To the best of our knowledge there are no similar projects in the EOS or related ecosystems.

 ## Team
 ### Team members